sutta » mn » Majjhima Nikāya 38

 dūteyyapahiṇagamanānuyogā paṭivirato hoti,

-They avoid running errands and messages;
+They refrain from running errands and messages;

 kayavikkayā paṭivirato hoti,